 To unlock the features above in self-hosting, n8n offers the Business plan at €800/month per 40k workflow executions paid monthly, or €667/month billed annually.

-A key difference is that n8n counts a full workflow run as one execution, no matter how many steps it has.
-So, it can be more cost-effective for complex workflows (especially, cloud-based).
-And, there is a 14-day free trial for paid plans.
+A key difference is that n8n counts one full workflow run as a single execution, no matter how many steps it has.
+So it can be more cost-effective for complex workflows, especially on cloud plans.
+And there’s a 14-day free trial for paid plans.

 n8n vs make vs zapier n8n pricing